-3. On February 24, 2016, Health Republic Insurance Company filed the Complaint on behalf of itself and others similarly situated, seeking risk corridors damages under section 1342 of the ACA for benefit years 2014 and 2015.
-The Complaint alleged a single count for violation of section 1342.
+On February 24, 2016, Health Republic filed the Complaint on behalf of itself and others similarly situated, seeking risk corridors damages under section 1342 of the ACA for benefit years 2014 and 2015.
+The Complaint alleged a single count for violation of the government's statutory and regulatory mandate to make risk corridor payments.

-4. On January 3, 2017, the Court certified the following class ("Class"):
+On January 3, 2017, the Court certified the following class (the "Class"):

 All persons or entities offering Qualified Health Plans under the Patient Protection and Affordable Care Act in the 2014 and 2015 benefit years, and whose allowable costs in either the 2014 or 2015 benefit years, as calculated by the Centers for Medicare and Medicaid Services, were more than 103 percent of their target amounts (as those terms are defined in the Patient Protection and Affordable Care Act).
-Excluded from the Class are the Defendant and its members, agencies, divisions, departments, and employees.
+Excluded from the Class are the Defendant and its members, agencies, divisions, and employees.